-Referred as “French” or “Double” cuffs in the USA and UK respectively, this particular type of dress shirt cuff has seen something of a renaissance recently.
-During the second half of the 20th Century, their popularity waned in favour of button cuffs.
+Referred as “French” or “Double” cuffs in the USA and UK respectively, this particular type of dress shirt cuff experience something of a renaissance a few years ago.
+During the second half of the 20th Century, their popularity waned in favour of barrel cuffs.

 See All Our Shirt Content!